Scaling limit of the random walk on a Galton-Watson tree with regular varying offspring distribution: Introduction

-As $\nu$ is regularly varying with order $\kappa$, it's already learned that $\nu$ has a finite moment of order $\alpha$ for $\alpha\in (0,\kappa)$.
-In particular, let $m:=E[\xi]$ be the expectation of reproduction.
+We may and will assume that $l(x)$ is a positive constant when $x$ is small.
+We see that $\nu$ has a finite moment of order $\alpha$ for $\alpha\in (0,\kappa)$.
+In particular, let $m:=E[\nu]<\infty$ be the expectation of reproduction.
 We assume $m>1$ so that $\TT$ has a positive probability to be infinite by knowledge of branching processes.
-Note that in the general case, even if $l(x)$ is a constant, we can't ensure that $\nu$ has a finite moment of order $\kappa$.